matt-handy/TheAllCommander/README.md

 startSocks5 <port>
 	This command starts a SOCKS5 proxy on TheAllCommander which receives connect requests on the specified port.
 As new connections come in, the connected daemon will forward those incoming connections.
 This allows for tunneled network traffic, similar to the equivalent Meterpreter functionality.

+empty_recycle_bin
+	This command deletes the recycle bin contents for the user with the current session to generate a client side indicator of compromise.

 # Near Term Project Goals
 DNSEmulatorSubdomainComms currently implements traffic hiding within DNS using the tried and true technique of hiding base64 communication in the subdomain, such as <secret message>.domain.com, with responses returned in DNS TXT records.
 In the future, I will be implementing a novel protocol which is less obvious to provide modelling for less trivial heuristic detection.